 Sarah Weisiger was born and raised in the Bay Area.
-She left her ancestral home in response to God’s call in order to attend university at the University of Southern California and later seminary at the shining city on a hill that is Harvard Divinity School.
+She left her home in response to God’s call in order to attend university at the University of Southern California and later seminary at the Harvard Divinity School.
 After exploring a call to chaplaincy in the US Navy, Sarah embraced traditional church ministry and has never looked back.
 She was ordained in the Presbyterian Church (USA) in November 2009 and has served as a solo pastor in churches in western New Jersey and the Philadelphia area.
-She currently serves as the pastor of Ivyland Presbyterian Church, a faith community centered on hospitality, peacemaking, and the arts.
-As part of her ministry, she also serves as the Chaplain for the Ivyland Fire Company.
-Sarah and her husband, Alex, keep busy gardening, watching Game of Thrones, and chasing two (soon to be three) little troublemakers through the streets of their town, which is, incidentally, a great way to get in a run.
+She currently serves on the staff of First Presbyterian Church in downtown Philadelphia as the Director off Membership Development.

 Whitney Wilkinson Arreche is a teaching elder (minister) in the Presbyterian Church (USA).
 She received a BS from Texas A&M University and a MDiv from Columbia Theological Seminary.
 A native Texan, she served as a mission worker in Belfast, Northern Ireland, for two years and is currently is a Doctor of Theology (ThD) student at Duke Divinity School, exploring practical theology and ecclesiology of peace and conflict.
 She finds joy in peacemaking and reconciliation, ecumenism, long chats over (several) cups of coffee, meandering walks with her dog, Fifi, modern dance, travel and New York Times crossword puzzles with her husband, Carlos.